Jerry-GK/ClearC/ReadMe.md

        class is not a critical word, which is replaced by  `typedef A struct {Fileds.};`

+   - Member variable in struct is public only if it starts with capital letters.

    - **`union` and `enum` are temporarily abandoned in ClearC.**